rocket-internet-berlin/RocketGridDatatable/README.md

-# Angular Grid Datatable
+# Rocket Grid Datatable
-AngularJS directive adds interaction controls as server side pagination or sorting to you tables.
+AngularJS directive adds interaction controls as server side pagination, search and sorting to you tables.

 ## Contributing
 Everyone is more than welcome to contribute.